EBISPOT/SumStats/README.md

 The properties that are being set are:

-- output_path: path to the output directory where the data will be stored (see below)
+- h5files_path: path to the output directory where the data will be stored (see below)
-- input_path: path to the directory where the sum stats files to be loaded reside (see below)
+- tsvfiles_path: path to the directory where the sum stats files to be loaded reside (see below)
+- bp_step: how many files we want each chromosome to be split into, based on base pair location (default: 16)
+- max_bp: max bp location to be found in any chromosome (default: 300,000,000)
+- snp_dir: name of the directory under 'h5files_path', that the snp loader will use as to save the created h5files (default: bysnp)
+- chr_dir: name of the directory under 'h5files_path', that the chromosome loader will use as to save the created h5files (default: bychr)
+- trait_dir: name of the directory under 'h5files_path', that the trait loader will use as to save the created h5files (default: bytrait)
 - ols_terms_location: url for querying terms in the Ontology Lookup Service API
 - gwas_study_location: url for querying the study meta-data in the GWAS Catalog API
 - logging_path: path to the directory where the logs will be stored
 - LOG_LEVEL: log level (default is INFO)

-# Directory layout
+# Default directory layout
 The directories that are created are ./files/toload and ./files/output.
 These do not need to be named as such, and they can be located anywhere you like.
 You will just need to either provide the toload and output directories as arguments while running via command line,

 You can provide the preferred location by: